maitag/lyapunov-c/README.md

 This little command line tool calculates the [lyapunov](https://en.wikipedia.org/wiki/Aleksandr_Lyapunov)-[indices](https://en.wikipedia.org/wiki/Chaotic_mixing#Lyapunov_exponents) from a function input
 and puts out a commented ppm-image on standard output.

-It simmulates behavior of a dynamic system to get fractal images like this:
+It simmulates behavior of a dynamic system to get fractal
+images like this:

 ![](samples/sample5.jpg?raw=true)

-### build binary and test
+### Build binary and test
 ```
 make
 sh test.sh
 ```

-### use interactive first
+### Use interactive first

 ```
 ./lyapunov
 ```
 to see order of input parameters.

-### generate images
+### Generate images

 On linux you can use image converting tools like netpbm
 ```